-- Don’t use the same password for multiple sites, for example, for your online banking account and an e-commerce site.
+- Do choose different passwords for each site you log in to; for example, for your online banking account and an e-commerce site.

-- Log out of password-protected sites.
+- Do log out of password-protected sites.
 Also, exit the browser when you are done.

-Since complex passwords can be challenging to remember, you might consider using an online password manager that stores all of your passwords in one place.
-While convenient, password manager websites can be compromised just like any other.
+Since complex passwords can be challenging to remember, you might consider using an online password manager that stores all of your passwords in one place that is accessible via a master password.
+While convenient, password manager websites can be compromised, just like any other.
 So if you go this route, choose a well-reviewed password manager, change your master password often and keep an eye on reported security breaches.

 Secure browsing experiences

-Tip: Double-check the URL of the website you’re visiting, since more advanced phishes are coming from sites that look secure yet aren’t.
+Tip: Double-check the URL of the website you’re visiting.
+More advanced phishes are coming from sites that look secure but aren’t.
 For example, a site may look and feel like the original website but have one different character in the URL, such as “O” instead of “0.”
-There is software available that will warn you if you accidentally visit a fake website that looks like the original.
+Software is available that will warn you if you accidentally visit a fake website that looks like the original.

-Bank of America clients can take advantage of free online fraud protection software through Trusteer Rapport.
+Bank of America clients can take advantage of free online fraud protection software through IBM® Trusteer Rapport™.

-Home routers are being targeted for attacks more frequently, with a number of high-profile breaches in recent years.
+Home routers are being targeted for attacks more frequently, with a number of high-profile breaches in recent years as hackers have found a fresh route to your personal information.
 Attackers target routers to access other devices or information that is stored on the home network.
 Compromised routers can also host malware that can be used in other attacks.
-To help protect yourself, make sure the router’s administrator password is complex and unique and regularly update the firmware to help ensure any vulnerabilities are patched.
+To help protect yourself, make sure the router’s administrator password is complex and unique, and regularly update the firmware to help ensure any vulnerabilities are patched.